Lcrypto/Gaussian-BP-und-Compressed-Sensing/README.txt

 This code was tested with instances of size 500,000 x 500,000 with 4% non zeros 3a) run_sparse_gabp.m - script file for running sprase_gabp.m
 4) gabpms.m - Min-Sum algorithm
 C.C.
-Moallemi and B. Van Roy. Ã¬Convergence of the min-sum algorithm for convex optimization.Ã® 4a) run_gabpms.m - script for running the gabpms.m file
+Moallemi and B. Van Roy.
+“Convergence of the min-sum algorithm for convex optimization.”
+4a) run_gabpms.m - script for running the gabpms.m file
 5) gabp_inv.m - runs GaBP for inverting a matrix
 5a) run_gabp_inv.m - script for running gabp_inv